This is the session in which I placed symbols of the four directions, at each of the cardinal points in his room.

 I respond - "Yes, of course!
 Your attitude and your responses, a learning through doing or rather I learn your attitude by experiencing it.
 Learning isn't only following instruction.
 I learn through observing and feeling...But regarding college - I don't know what we don't know - I've learnt a lot from my other Diploma course!"

-And then he says - "They rarely tell you for instance, how to deal with a client who suddenly says that he is suicidal"
+And then he says - "They rarely tell you for instance, how to deal with a client who suddenly says that he is suicidal"I tell him truthfully that actually they have done their best to teach us to feel confident in such a situation.

-He tells me 'we should ask about suicide, and ask in the first session'
+He tells me 'we should ask about suicide, and ask in the first session'.

 He had asked me in our first session and, I lied.
 I didn't feel safe enough to be honest.
 Recently I've been asking the suicide question of our clients because it is 'our policy' and done as part of an assessment, but I don't know how useful it is.
 The people I've spoken to for whom suicide is a possibility have just told me their situation as we spoke.
 And even before it is said directly, I hear it in the tone of their voice and see in their body language, I feel the future has vanished, a closing down, a shutting off, preparing to go - no future beyond the wall of fear, fury, and rage.
 I say what I see.
-I need to have the suicide conversation, and I explain that this is about my fear, but I hope it will be useful for them.
+I tell them that I need to have the suicide conversation, and I explain that this is about my fear, but I hope it will be useful for them.
 I don't leave the unsayable unsaid...

 And as he speaks I remember the moments clearly; when he asked me about my suicidal feelings it felt like what it was, an assessment question - it didn't even feel like it had come from him!